nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a job listing: `add`

-Adds a listing to the listing book.
+You can add a listing to the listing book.

 ✏️ **Format:** `add t/TITLE d/DESCRIPTION [a/APPLICANT] [p/PLATFORM]...`